JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ![init_schema_actions](img/init_schema_actions.jpeg)

-For both, Liquibase and Flyway, JPA Buddy provides action to generate initialization script for you schema.
+For both Liquibase and Flyway, JPA Buddy provides action to generate initialization script for you schema.
 Once you select this action from JPA Structure panel, the correspondig window will appear:

 ![init_schema_changelog](img/init_schema_changelog.jpeg)

-Generating script based on the model, you will be able to select persistence unit, scope and one of the [supported DB type](https://www.jpa-buddy.com/documentation/database-connections/#introduction).
-And in the case when the source is a database, you will need to choose one of the existing connection or create a new one.
+To generate the DDL script based on the data model you will need to specify the corresponding persistence unit, scope and one of the [supported DB types](https://www.jpa-buddy.com/documentation/database-connections/#introduction).
+In case you compare two databases, you will need to choose one of the existing connections for both of them.

 ![init_schema_based_on_the_db](img/init_schema_based_on_the_db.jpeg)